ameygokhale/Cyber-Portfolio-AmeyGokhale/labs/dns-spoofing-bettercap/README.md

-# Bettercap Setup & ARP Spoofing
+# Bettercap Setup & DNS Spoofing

 This README walks through the steps to set up **bettercap** on Kali Linux and perform DNS spoofing.
 All example screenshots included in this package have been **sanitized** to remove IPs, MACs and other sensitive on-screen data.